How To Grow Out A Pixie Cut

-Now, you’re ready to grow it out a la Michelle Williams.
+You finally did it — you got a pixie cut.
+Hey, if Miley can totally rock one, why can’t you.
+You liked it, but you’re kinda ready to get some length back, a la Michelle Williams.
 No need to worry about getting stuck in mullet territory!

 The key is to embrace every stage of your “grow-out” and switch up your style often.
 Follow the advice of Celebrity Hair Colorist Janelle Varada, and you’re sure to steer clear of a hairy situation.

-Be Patient With Your Pixie Cut: Understand that your hair won’t reach great lengths overnight.
+Your hair won’t reach great lengths overnight.
 Growing out a pixie cut takes time and patience.
 If you get frustrated, know that you’re in good company.
-The lovely Michelle Williams recently revealed in an interview that the process is "hard on your self-esteem,” adding, “I'm really working on growing my hair out."
+The lovely Michelle Williams recently revealed in an interview that the process is “hard on your self-esteem,” adding, “I’m really working on growing my hair out.”
 (And girlfriend has a whole arsenal of A-lists stylists to help her!)

 Here are a few things to keep in mind when you feel like you’re ready to pull out your hair: